 [I’m insecure about translating this section.
 Any help? and background on it?]

-Without waiting for its results, our first observations – Pafait, (1977) – showed that by means of the acceleration of fermentations can ferment with Schizosaccharomyces pombe molasses musts containing 150 to 180 g/l of sugar under conditions as well as can Saccharomyces cerevisiae.
-For this last yeast, it appears that the choice of the strain is determining in the level of formation of the volatile products and in the fermentative efficiency.
+Without waiting for its results, our first observations — Pafait, (1977) — showed that by means of fermentations acceleration, Schizosaccharomyces pombe molasses musts containing 150 to 180 g/l of sugar can ferment under conditions as well as can Saccharomyces cerevisiae.
+For this last yeast, it appears that the choice of the strain is determining in the level of formation of the volatile products as well as fermentative efficiency.
 This is also the case for Schizosaccharomyces pombe and some strains show, in particular, a very low fermentative efficiency.
-The properties of these yeasts begin to be explained through different biochemical studies.
+Properties of these yeasts begin to be explained through different biochemical studies.

 Here we have specified a number of pathways (cell membrane formation and metabolite transport, kinetics of ethyl acetate formation, composition and amino acid pool variation) that are promising.
 Besides this, an organoleptic study of rums is needed.
-We chose the technique of Micko – Parfait, (1979) – for the tasting of rums and cane spirits.
-Equivalent fractions may have a different flavor depending on the yeast and the strain that served as the fermentation agent.
-The perception thresholds of each constituent are not the same depending on whether they are used alone or in association with other bodies.
+We chose the technique of Micko — Parfait, (1979) — for rum and cane spirits evaluation.
+Equivalent fractions may have a different flavor depending on the yeast and strain employed as fermentation agent.
+Perception thresholds of each constituent are not the same depending on whether they are used alone or in association with other bodies.
 Nowadays, the distillates obtained from Schizosaccharomyces pombe and Saccharomyces cerevisiae have different contents, at least for the main constituents: higher alcohols, aldehyde and ethyl acetate.
-Finally, it is as a result of various technological operations, fermentation, distillation, assembly, maturation that the rums obtained from Saccharomyces cerevisiae present a composition and a favor given.
-The reintroduction of Schizosaccharomyces pombe in fermentation media will allow these different operations to be carried out under other conditions to obtain products equivalent to those which now exist.
+Finally, it is as a result of various technological operations, fermentation, distillation, assembly, maturation that the rums obtained from Saccharomyces cerevisiae present a favorable composition.
+Reintroduction of Schizosaccharomyces pombe in fermentation media will allow these different operations to be carried out under other conditions to obtain products equivalent to those which now exist.

-Different studies have shown that the current compositional criteria for rums can be more easily achieved with Schizosaccharomyces pombe as a fermentative agent, rather than Saccharomyces cerevisiae.
-The selection of strains of this first yeast, even in favorable ecological environments, has only been made possible by a study of some of its microbiological and physiological properties.
-The use of Schizosaccharomyces pombe in musts made from molasses and sugar cane juice poses a series of biochemical, technological and organoleptic problems whose solution lies in a better knowledge of the metabolic pathways.
-This preliminary work made it possible to determine the axes that will be the subject of future research.
+Different studies have shown that current compositional criteria for rums can be more easily achieved with Schizosaccharomyces pombe as a fermentative agent, rather than Saccharomyces cerevisiae.
+Strains selection of this first yeast, even in favorable ecological environments, has only been made possible by a study of some of its microbiological and physiological properties.
+The use of Schizosaccharomyces pombe in musts made from molasses and sugar cane juice pose a series of biochemical, technological and organoleptic problems whose solution lies in a better knowledge of the metabolic pathways.
+This preliminary work made it possible to determine the questions that will be the subject of future research.